Non-destructive testing (NDT) at Technomix.

 • Energy and power plant industry

-• Pressure vessel and pipeline construction
+• Pressure vessel and piping construction

 • Foundry industry

-Which norms and standards are relevant?
+Which standards are relevant?

 Contact & consultation on radiographic testing